Table of content

 Hiking in Norway – Hemsedal mountains

 So I don’t sound super nationalistic I love many other countries too, and if you are into the same type of nature as in Norway, the Interlaken in Switzerland is a perfect place for you.
 Unfortunately, I haven’t been there myself yet, but it is high up on my bucket list.
 If, you want to know more about the place, check out Carolyn’s post from Holidaystoeurope on Interlaken by clicking on the link.

 Best time to hike in Norway

 The best time to hike in Norway is from May and through September unless you are into skiing, downhill, and ice-climbing.
 The high season for hiking in the mountains in Norway is from July to September.
-Norwegians have summer holidays throughout July and first two weeks of August.
+Norwegians have summer holidays throughout July and the first two weeks of August.
 Many Norwegians choose to spend their summer vacation in a cottage by the sea or in the mountains.
-The least crowded time for hiking Norwegian mountains is weekdays in May, July, end of August and September.
+The least crowded time for hiking Norwegian mountains is weekdays in May, July, the end of August and September.
 During the high season, there are lots of activities you can do in the mountains, and some of the most popular are hiking, biking, rafting, running, fishing, etc. During wintertime snow activities are a huge deal.
 You can experience cross-country skiing, downhill, dog sledding, sleigh rides, snowshoes walks, etc. Many ski centers offer ski instructor hire.
 The snow season starts around the end of November, and artificial snow is made for both cross-country and slalom slopes.
 If you don’t want to travel far, you can do many of the summer and winter activities in Oslo.

 A few facts about Norway